Japan’s Succession Crisis Fuels Private Equity Surge — A Warning Sign for Aging Economies Worldwide

 Japan didn’t plan for this.
 Now, private equity is rewriting the rulebook.
 Other nations—and especially family-owned businesses—still have time to prepare.

 Succession isn’t about retirement.
-It’s about succeeding on your terms!
+It’s about succeeding on our terms!

 Need help with business continuity or succession planning?